 May not last very long.
 Lights may not be bright enough.

 Levels include dim, bright, and super bright, adjusted with simple button push.
 Super bright allows for reading and playing cards.
 No extra tools needed to clamp onto umbrella or tent poles.
-Four AA batteries – not included – power the light for a long time.
+Light lasts long.

 Not waterproof and shouldn't be exposed to the elements.
-Users have received light with no installation instructions and have to look them up online.
+No installation instructions included.

 Uses two rechargeable batteries, which can be charged via USB.
 Unit will snugly fit any standard umbrella pole.
-If highest setting is too bright – but you don't want to use dim setting – just flip it upside down to diffuse the light.
+If highest setting is too bright, just flip it upside down to diffuse the light.

-Some users would like to see a remote with the unit.
-Can't really close the umbrella without removing it from the pole.
+Some users wish it had a remote.
+Can't really close umbrella without removing from pole.